What Is Post-Quantum Encryption and Why It Matters Now

 It uses different mathematical foundations — lattice-based, hash-based, code-based problems — that quantum computers can't crack any faster than traditional machines.

-In short: it's the encryption built for tomorrow's world.
+In short: it's the encryption built for tomorrow's world, available today.

-Here's the part most people miss: encrypted data stolen today can be decrypted later.
+Here's the part most organizations miss: encrypted data stolen today can be decrypted later.

 Nation-state actors and sophisticated attackers are already harvesting encrypted traffic.
 They can't read it now — but they will when quantum computers mature.
 That's called "harvest now, decrypt later."